 At three years of age, there are already big differences in language and mathematical development between children from rich and poor backgrounds.
 This gap continues to widen, if it is not addressed before children start pre-school.
 Research, from a wide range of countries, shows that intervention in early childhood is the most effective way of influencing the development and success at school of children from disadvantaged backgrounds.

-Developed in collaboration with the local community; the ELI aims to address disadvantage through a comprehensive programme that provides for children; their parents, families, and educators from early years up to Third Level.
-For the past five years, the ELI has operated as a pilot programme.
-In that time we have been successful but as our earliest participants advance and mature, so must the ELI.
-Over the next five year it is our intention to grow and develop, broadening both our reach and impact.
+Developed in collaboration with the local community, ELI aims to address disadvantage through a comprehensive programme that provides for children; their parents, families, and educators from early years up to third-level.
+For the past five years, ELI has operated as a pilot programme.
+In that time we have been successful, but as our earliest participants advance and mature, so must ELI.
+Over the next five years it is our intention to grow and develop, broadening both our reach and impact.

 A number of corporate donors have made generous early commitment and this gives us great hope that, having learned about the ELI, many more business and community leaders will pledge support in the coming weeks and months.

 - To provide world-class parent and child learning support programmes, which enable positive educational change in the local community